CreamR/GMZchartReports/README.md

 Using about Vue3 + router + pinia.
 This is my graduate composition for 2024.

+## Usage
+clone this repositorie and install all of dependencies enjoy it!

 ###### -----------------------------------------

 # Vue 3 + Vite